day8/re-frame/docs/Interceptors.md

-The last tutorial looked at **how to write event handlers** and introduced the idea of `effects` and `coeffects`.

-In this tutorial, we'll understand how event handlers are "called" - the mechanics of a  `dispatch`.

-We need to understand Interceptors.
+This tutorial is about Interceptors.

 ### Why Interceptors?

+Two reasons.

-We want simple event handlers.
+First, we want simple event handlers.

 Interceptors can look after "cross-cutting" concerns like undo, tracing and validation.
 They help us to factor out commonality, hide complexity and introduce further steps into the "Derived Data,